Wlad12345/rsschool-cv/cv.md

 ---
 # Skills
 ---
--HTML
+- HTML
--CSS
+- CSS
--JS(In the process of studying)
+- JS(In the process of studying)
 ---
 # Experience
 ---